Z4aF/TicTacToeWalkingDead/README.md

 ## Game Overview
 Tic-Tac-Toe Walking Dead can be a story-driven and a classic two-player game where you can play with a friend or play against the computer.
-The game offers three modes, the story mode, the practice mode, and the two player mode.
+The game offers three modes, the story mode, the practice mode, and the two-player mode.
 The practice mode is playing against the computer in three different difficulties, easy, medium, and expert difficulties.
 The two- player mode is where you play against a friend or another user.